 © Federico Facchin – 2023 – Western Australia

-After sailing for an hour in search of a good spot for a plunge, the mood on the boat is not the best.
-Some people traveling here do not understand how cold it can be.
+After an hour of sailing in search of a good spot to dive, the mood on the boat is far from ideal.
+Some travelers underestimate just how cold it can be here.

-Even though it’s not my first winter above the Arctic Circle, there are moments when cold and darkness challenge me as well, and I find myself questioning some of my poor life decisions.
+Even though this isn’t my first winter above the Arctic Circle, there are moments when the cold and darkness test me, making me question some of my questionable life choices.

-It takes a few seconds for our eyes to adapt, but our ears immediately start to pick up those magical sounds that, once heard, you’ll never forget.
+It takes a few seconds for our eyes to adjust, but our ears immediately pick up those magical sounds—once heard, they’re impossible to forget.

-Orcas are calling each other and gathering around the bait ball.
-They are coordinating their attacks to maximize their chances.
+The orcas are calling to each other, gathering around the bait ball, coordinating their attacks to maximize their chances.

-For now, I can’t see them as the water is filled with particles.
-Herring scales are scattered everywhere, creating a momentary illusion of underwater snowfall.
-It looks like being inside a snow globe!
+For now, I can’t see them—the water is filled with tiny particles, and herring scales drift everywhere, creating the illusion of underwater snowfall.
+It feels like being inside a snow globe.

 I’ve been in these situations before.
-These feeding events can last from 20 minutes up to several hours.
+These feeding events can last anywhere from 20 minutes to several hours.

 GALLERY ABOVE: Orcas feeding on a bait ball.